-The layout of the early park which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington, who gave the task to Mr Edwards of the office of Locke & Errington, in London.
+The layout of the early park, which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington, who gave the task to Mr Edwards of the office of Locke & Errington, in London.

-The North Lodge at the entrance to Locke Park was built at this time by John Moxon, stonemason and architect of Barnsley.
+The North Lodge at the entrance to Locke Park was built in sandstone by John Moxon, stonemason and architect of Barnsley.

 Extending the park in Victorian times

 In 1874, Phoebe Locke’s sister, Sarah McCreery, donated a further 21 acres (about 8.5 hectares) of land, in memory of her sister, who had died in 1866.
 This doubled the area of the park.

 F W T Vernon Wentworth of Wentworth Castle made a further donation of 1.5 acres (about 0.5 hectares) of land at the junction of Keresforth Hall Road and Racecommon Lane at the same time.
 A second main entrance, with stone gate piers, gates and railings leads off Keresforth Hall Road through this area of the park towards the South Lodge.

 The additions to the park, now called Locke Park, were officially opened on Tuesday 7 August 1877.
 This made the total area of the park up to almost 40 acres (about 16 hectares).